-Additionally, the integrator works behind the scenes to answer any questions the subcontractors have which eliminates the need for them to contact the client directly.
+Additionally, the integrator works behind the scenes to answer any questions the subcontractors have which eliminate the need for them to contact the client directly.
 This is a beneficial factor of working with an integrator because it helps the overall project run seamlessly with minimum disruptions for the client.

 Once the system is installed, an integrator conducts a final walk-through to ensure everything within the system is satisfactory.
 Integrators can also partner with companies who provide warehouse management systems (WMS) to provide optimal inventory management and order fulfillment long after the system has been installed.